integralong/integralong.github.io/_pages/about.md

 She is eager to explore the ever-changing fields of technology and healthcare.
 Always open to new opportunities and experiences!

 Outside of work, you can find her exploring new destinations, watching movies, or enjoying sports.

+Based in Florida 🌴, occasionally in Korea, always on Earth (probably) 😎

 ---